wimvanspringel/python-serial-485/README.md

 The python code runs on a linux/windows machine with a USB RS-485 transceiver.
 That transceiver is hooked up in series with the HP's internal RS485 bus using JST-SM connectors as used in the HP.
 ## Assumptions
 - Bus: RS485, half duplex, 9600, 8N1
+- Packet: no size or address field found inside the packets
+- All Packets have a unique 8-byte header
-- Packet: no known size or address inside the packets, but they have 2 bytes of modbus crc-16 in little endian at the end
+- All Packets have 2 bytes of modbus crc-16 in little endian at the end of the packet
+- Packet sizes 8, 31, 65 185, 189 are the observed sizes
 - Master starts tx with packet, slave responds with packet
 - Timeout – 100-150 ms (unverified)
 - If slave response within timeout, new master tx